brianhouse/ART212/next.md

 /

+Poetic sensors:
+- use a ESP on the other side too?

+/

 - me in front of group discussion kind of sucks.
 I can give an intro. structure it by table instead.
 Specific questions for them to discuss in groups and report?

 - the Chun wasn't great. choose a newer one? and swap with Anatomy of an AI?